 This procedure applies to all individuals who commit to cost share funds in sponsored funding proposals and agreements.
 Such agreements may derive from both federal and non-federal sponsors.

 Mandatory Cost Sharing

 Mandatory cost sharing is funding that requires a university contribution toward the project as a condition of receiving the award.
 Mandatory cost sharing may be a specific dollar amount, cited as a percentage of the costs requested from the sponsor, or the amount may not be specified.

 Voluntary committed cost sharing is a cost associated with a sponsored project and supported with university and/or other non-sponsored funds that were detailed in the proposal but were not required or funded by the sponsor.
 Some common examples include the following:

-- A percentage of The term Effort is used for persons charged to Sponsored Res...
-More of faculty or senior researchers included in a proposal budget or stated in the text of the proposal for which no compensation or only partial compensation was requested.
+- A percentage of effort of faculty or senior researchers included in a proposal budget or stated in the text of the proposal for which no compensation or only partial compensation was requested.

 - The purchase of equipment for the project, identified in the proposal, for which no funds or only partial funds were requested.

 Certain sponsors, most notably the National Institutes of Health (NIH), impose a limit or “cap” on the annual rate of salary reimbursement for a given amount of effort.
 According to the OMB Uniform Guidance §200.306, the difference between the reimbursed salary (“capped amount”) and the un-reimbursed salary is no longer considered voluntary committed cost sharing and is therefore outside of the scope of this procedure.
 All salaries over the “cap” will be tracked separately as part of the Effort Reporting Procedure located here.